jaggannadhan/OmnesVident/README.md

 # Protects /tasks/* endpoints
 INGEST_SECRET=<long-random-string>

+# Optional — enables Firestore (otherwise the API uses local SQLite)
+FIRESTORE_PROJECT=your-gcp-project-id
 ```

 Missing keys are fine — each provider fails gracefully and the pipeline skips it.
+The public-API signup endpoint requires `FIRESTORE_PROJECT` to be set, since user records and key hashes live in Firestore; story queries also fall back to SQLite when Firestore is unavailable.

 ### 3. Run it